 - (a) Any municipality located in a county that has not levied, or sought to levy, a food and beverage tax within one year following the effective date of this article, is authorized to levy a tax on food and beverages sold for human consumption by a restaurant as defined in this article.
-Any tax levied under this article may not exceed two percent of the gross amount charged for such food and beverages. - (b) Any tax levied under this article must be approved by referendum within the municipality in which the tax is to be levied by a margin of at least sixty percent of the voters who vote in the referendum. - 9 (c) A referendum for imposition of municipal food and beverage tax may be initiated by: - 10 (1) A resolution of the municipality's governing body; or - (2) A petition filed with the municipality's governing body signed by a minimum of ten percent of the municipality's registered voters as of January 1 in the year in which the petition isfiled.
+Any tax levied under this article may not exceed two percent of the gross amount charged for the food and beverages. - (b) Any tax levied under this article must be approved by referendum within the municipality in which the tax is to be levied by a margin of at least 60 percent of the voters who vote in the referendum. - (c) A referendum for imposition of municipal food and beverage tax may be initiated by: - 10 (1) A resolution of the municipality's governing body; or - 11 (2) A petition filed with the municipality's governing body signed by a minimum of 10

+12 percent of the municipality's registered voters as of January 1 in the year in which the petition is

-- (d) A petition or resolution may designate the length of time of the tax's imposition or projects or purposes for which the tax will be levied: Provided, That the information is included on the referendum's ballot. - (e) The municipality's governing body shall publish a Class III legal advertisement of the referendum in compliance with the provisions of article three, chapter fifty-nine of this code in a newspaper of general circulation in the municipality.
+13 filed. - (d) A petition or resolution may designate the length of time of the tax's imposition or projects or purposes for which the tax will be levied: Provided, That the information is included on the referendum's ballot. - (e) The municipality's governing body shall publish a Class III legal advertisement of the referendum in compliance with the provisions of §59-3-1 et seq. of this code in a newspaper of general circulation in the municipality.